AfterClass-io/afterclass.io-v2/CONTRIBUTING.md

 From there, we will discuss use-cases for the feature and then finally discuss how it could be implemented.

+> [!IMPORTANT]
-**PLEASE NOTE:** If you choose to instead open an issue for your question, your issue will be immediately closed and redirected to the forum.
+> If you choose to instead open an issue for your question, your
+> issue will be immediately closed and redirected to the forum.

 ### Submitting Pull Requests